c

 Hours per GP session up while session number falls, new BJGP study shows

-The average number of hours per GP session in 2021 was 49% more than the BMA’s official definition, a new study has shown.
+The average number of hours per GP session in 2021 was 49% more than the BMA’s official definition, a new BJGP study has shown.

 Mean sessions per week changed from 7.3 sessions to 6.2 sessions, and hours per session rose from 5.7 hours to 6.2 hours in 2010 and 2021, respectively.